going-merry0/choc/README.md

 # 🍫 Choc

-A java class viewer written in typescript.
+A java class file deserializer written in typescript.